UFHealth/ufhealth-gravityforms-secure-storage/README.md

 ## Changelog

+##### 1.6
+* Added ability to define settings in wp-config (or elsewhere) as well as ability to limit settings to super-admins in a multisite network.

 ##### 1.5
 * Added Docker information for easier local development.
 * Allows for all confirguation information to be stored in a file outside of the database for better protection of the credentials.